-4.2.7 Disposal of shares held by the transferee in the transferor (section 125(5))
+4.2.7 Disposal of shares held by the transferee in the transferor [section 125(5)]

-This provision applies when a transferee owns shares in a transferor company which are disposed of as a result of the liquidation, winding up or deregistration of the transferor company.
-In these circumstances the transferee must disregard the disposal for purposes of determining its taxable income, assessed loss, aggregate capital gain or aggregate capital loss.
+Section 125(5) applies when a transferee owns shares in a transferor company which are disposed of as a result of the liquidation, winding up or deregistration of the transferor company.
+In these circumstances the transferee must disregard the disposal of its shares for purposes of determining its taxable income, assessed loss, aggregate capital gain or aggregate capital loss.